...

 Negotiating Property Division

 While judges can divide property, you and your spouse have the power to decide how assets are split.
-Negotiation allows for customised solutions that consider both parties’ preferences.
+Negotiation allows for customized solutions that consider both parties’ preferences.
 However, successful negotiation requires setting aside personal grievances and focusing on practical outcomes.

 Challenges in Negotiation